Becoming a Clinical Psychologist in Rhode Island

 For applicants who have already completed post-graduate experience, applications also must include proof of graduation from an APA or ASPPB accredited institution and program on or before December 6, 2014.

-Career Outlook for Graduates in Pennsylvania
+Career Outlook for Graduates in Rhode Island

 - Individual practice